salesforce/lwc/scripts/release/README.md

 ## `yarn release:version`

-This script is used to generate and tag a commit that updates the version of all packages in the monorepo.
-The tag should be specified through an interactive prompt after the script is run.
+This script is used to generate a release commit that updates the version of all packages in this monorepo.
+The version number should be specified through the interactive prompt.

-By default, both the release commit and its associated tag are only generated locally.
-Adding the `--push` flag will automatically push both commit and tag to the branch corresponding to the local branch on Github:
+The release commit is generated locally, along with a git tag.
+Pass the `--push` flag to immediately push both the release commit and tag.

 ```sh
 yarn release:version --push